-- The new industrial road will carry less than 1,000 vehicles per day - The 20 metre wide road reserve will meet the IDM standard with recessed access gates 2.25 metres into each property - A need to reduce the 80kmh speed limit from the railway line to the western boundary of the land to a 50kmh zone - Intersection design accommodates 19 metre long semi-trailers - no protected turn lanes are required.
+- The new industrial roads will carry less than 1,000 vehicles per day - The 20 metre wide road reserves meet the IDM standard with recessed access gates 2.25 metres into each property - A need to reduce the 80kmh speed limit from the railway line to the western boundary of the land to a 50kmh zone - Intersection design accommodates 26 metre long semi-trailers - no protected turn lanes are required.

-Appendix D contains the infrastructure assessment.
+Appendix D contains the amended TIAR.

-Figure 12 Cressy Road intersection
+Figure 12 Cressy Road east intersection